anypoint-web-components/anypoint-button/README.md

 Anypoint styled button.

 Anypoint button by default is styled for Anypoint platform.
-Styles can be controlled by using recommended `emphasis` or legacy `type` proeprty.
+Styles can be controlled by using `emphasis` property ans CSS variables.

-`type` property accepts one of pre-defied values used in Anypoint platform: `primary`, `secondary`, `tertiary`, and `danger`.
-However, because this way it is impossible to represent emphasis of a button except having different colours an `emphasis` property is a better choice to build importance gradation in the document.

 `emphasis` can be one of `low`, `middle`, or `high`.
 Styles for each of it can be redefined using CSS variables.
 Low emphasis button should be used for less important actions.